-Kansas Commission on Ju dicial Qualifications Complaint against a judge Pa (If additional space is required, use ac ditional pages as needed and attach them to this page.)
-I certify that the allegation ons and statements of fact set forth above are true and correct to the best of my knowledge, information and belief.
-Date Complainant's Signature
+Kansas Commission on Judicial Qualification is Ontipiaun ayanist a judge P (If additional space is required, use additional pages as needed and attach them to this s page.) i ceruiv that the allegations and stateme nts of fact set forth above are true and correct to the e best of my knowledge, information and belief. knowledge, information and belief.
+Complainant's Signature